Web Analytics

 There are several ways of achieving hardware redundancy and fault tolerance at an edge site.

-Fundamentally there needs to be an eliminate of the EVX edge appliance as a single point of failure.
+Fundamentally there needs to be an elimination of the EVX edge appliance as a single point of failure.

 Depending on the organisational network needs, this may be achieved with multiple devices and interfacing with the LAN or firewalls with a routing protocol, or a cluster acting as a virtual router.